SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-now-its-time-for-a-little-transition.markdown

-                                To finish off the implementation, just need to add the following line to the very end&nbsp; of the Draw function in the Screen Manager class:
+                                To finish off the implementation, just need to add the following line to the very end  of the Draw function in the Screen Manager class: